bradleeharr/WifiLocalization/README.md

 WiFi.RSSI();
 ```

-After measuring the RSSI values, this code creates a calibration curve to estimate distances in an environment.
+* After measuring the RSSI values, the code in this repo creates a calibration curve to estimate distances in an environment.

-The first step is to take several RSSI measurements at known distances.
+* The first step is to take several RSSI measurements at known distances.
 This is indicated to the ESP32 with a serial commmand `D [distance]`

-After measuring distance values, the path loss exponent is estimated using a minimum mean-squared error fit at the distances sampled.
+* After measuring distance values, the path loss exponent is estimated using a minimum mean-squared error fit at the distances sampled.

-From then, the estimated distance will be continuously calculated and relayed over the serial connection.
+* From then, the estimated distance will be continuously calculated and relayed over the serial connection.

 # Usage